KerviRamos/Git-VCS-Resources/README.md

 # GIT - Version Control System

  Git is known for allowing its users to collaborate in large projects, and for keeping track of any files.
-Git takes snapshots of the files timeline and the software allows users to retrieve previous version of the file.
-The software provides users with the flexibility to retrieve any version of the file at anytime.
+The software, Git, let users retrieve previous versions offiles  at anytime.

-The sections below outlines all the files available in this repository, attempt to explain Git's data model, and list git's frequently used commands for version management.
+The sections below summarizes the directories available in this repository.

 ### Summary of resources
 The following resources can be found in this repository folder structure